 Medieval and renaissance explorers mapped their travels with attention to stories and adventure and wrote accounts that read more like guidebooks than actual maps.
 Imperial and colonial cartographers began to clear away the “dark” and “unknown” territories of the world, creating a clear picture of the shape of the land while sacrificing something of the concern with understanding or seeing those lands.
 (See Essentialism)

 Now, in the modern day, with modern technology, the entire world has been mapped geographically with amazing precision.
 With no new lands to explore, and a slow reduction in the amount of land changing hands between nations, maps today have once again begun to be used to help understand not only the lay of the land but also the content of that land, both in goods and in people.
-A look at any history textbook shows more emphasis given to the languages spoken, the economic prosperity, or the religious diversity in a region than to the simple contours.
+A look at any history textbook shows more emphasis given to the languages spoken, the economic prosperity, or the religious diversity in a region than to contours.
 Though we owe much of the existence of physical maps today to the exploration and scientific study of colonial-era Europeans, modern usage of maps has taken them in new, more socially-conscientious directions.

 - Davies, C. Collin.
 An Historical Atlas of the Indian Peninsula.
 Oxford, UK: Oxford University Press, 1949.